denbydigital/my-resume/README.md

 ## Who this brand is for

-Avery Sloane is an **independent software consultant** — strategy, architecture, and delivery for growing engineering teams.
+Laura Denby is an **independent software consultant** — strategy, architecture, and delivery for growing engineering teams.
 The brand has to do two things at once, which is the whole design challenge: